 Spring (March through May)

 This is inspection season.
 Winter just finished its annual assault.
 Walk the perimeter of your home and examine mortar joints from ground level with binoculars for upper walls and chimneys.
-Look for: crumbling mortar, new cracks, brick spalling, efflorescence (white deposits), and any changes from last year’s inspection.
+Look for crumbling mortar, new cracks, brick spalling, efflorescence (white deposits), and any changes from last year’s inspection.

 Schedule tuckpointing for any joints that have failed over winter.
 Spring repair prevents a full summer of rain from entering the masonry and sets you up for the next winter with intact joints.
+Our spring masonry inspection checklist covers everything to look for before scheduling repairs.

 Summer (June through August)

 This is the primary repair season.
-Mortar requires temperatures above 40 degrees F for at least 48 hours after application to cure properly.
+Mortar requires temperatures above 40 degrees Fahrenheit for at least 48 hours after application to cure properly.
 Summer provides optimal curing conditions.
 If your spring inspection identified needed repairs, this is the time to execute them.

 Check all caulking around windows, doors, and wall penetrations.
 Replace any that has cracked, shrunk, or pulled away from the masonry.